 Portfolio margin requirements are typically anywhere from 25% to 60% lower than standard margin.

 Portfolio margin looks at the theoretical profit and loss on your positions across a wide range of stock prices in one day, while identifying the max theoretical loss and setting that as the margin.
 Put simply, strategies use up less capital in a portfolio margin account.
 So you can get more leverage, more diversification, and apply complex hedges like selling index options against a stock portfolio, all while having a larger percentage of your capital available to potentially take advantage of other market opportunities.

 But at the 19th hole, don’t consider it a free buffet.
 Portfolio margin can potentially lead to greater returns, but significantly greater losses, too.
 Leveraging portfolio margin should be an evolution in your trading career.
 It’s a strategy, like anything else.
 So engage it when you’re comfortable and understand how to use it as a way of reducing capital expenses per trade.

-Qualified margin accounts can get up to twice the purchasing power of a cash account, but with added risk.
-Learn the benefits and risks of margin trading.
+Qualified margin accounts can get up to twice the purchasing power of a cash account when buying a marginable stock, but with added risk of greater losses.

 *Portfolio Margin will only be approved for accounts of

 qualified traders who can support the risks associated with greater leverage

 ability.
 Use of Portfolio Margin involves unique and significant risks,

 including increased leverage, which increases the amount of potential loss, and